lnashier/glow/CONTRIBUTING.md

 When contributing code, please follow these guidelines:

-1. **Fork the Repository**: If you haven't already, fork the Glow repository on GitHub to your own account.
+1. **Fork the Repository**: If you haven't already, fork the `glow` repository on GitHub to your own account.

 2. **Branch Strategy**: Create a new branch for your changes.
 This keeps your changes isolated from the main codebase and makes it easier to review and merge your contributions.